etrenholm/note-taker/README.md

 ### STEP 3. - CREATE FUNCTIONALITY
 * Created GET, POST, and DELETE requests and tested with Insomnia
+* Created GET functionality to get all notes from the array of notes and display on the page
+* Created POST functionality to add notes to the array of notes and display on the page
+* Created DELETE functionality to delete notes from the array and display new array on the page

 ### STEP 4. - FINALIZE
 * Made various commits throughout process to save progress